ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-To-ROS-2-Documentation.rst

 #.
 Once your pull request has been accepted please add a note to the top of the page on the original ROS Wiki article pointing to the new documentation page.

+For a real-world example of this process in action, please refer to the ROS 2 Image Processing Pipeline in both `the ROS 2 Docs,`<https://github.com/ros-perception/image_pipeline/blob/rolling/image_pipeline/doc/tutorials.rst>__ and in the original `ROS Wiki`<https://wiki.ros.org/image_pipeline>_.
+The completed documentation page can be found in the `ROS 2 package documentation for image_pipeline`<https://docs.ros.org/en/rolling/p/image_pipeline/>__.

 Building the Site with GitHub Codespaces
 ----------------------------------------